cyberphone/D-CBOR/d-cbor-4-constrained-devices.md

 A runnable version of this example can be found in:
 [constrained-device-demo](constrained-device-demo).

-The optional floating point encoder resides in a separate file:
+The floating point encoder resides in a separate file:
 [lib/d-cbor-ieee754.c](lib/d-cbor-ieee754.c).